SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 2. res - response function which you trigger to get a response back
 3. ctx - context to build up responses

 From this function you will have to return the response with some context inside (ctx).
 For example you can return response status (ctx.status(200)) and the actual body of your response in our example we have returned JSON (ctx.json()) with some data.
-In the body of rthe esponse, you can return literally anything, but your JSON structure should be matching regular API call response, otherwise your tests may fail.
+In the body of the response, you can return literally anything, but your JSON structure should be matching regular API call response, otherwise your tests may fail.

 #### Server

-After we have created come handlers, setting up the server will be a piece of cake.
+After we have created some handlers, setting up the server will be a piece of cake.

 Let start with creating another .js file in msw directory called server.js and fill it up with some msw functions: